-Registration opens next for next for these upcoming courses in September:
+Registration is now open for these upcoming courses in January:

-In the past six years, more than 1,400 people from 24 different nations have taken a GEAPS/K-State course, and the feedback we've received has been universally positive.
+In the past seven years, more than 1,950 people from 30 different nations have taken a GEAPS/K-State course, and the feedback we've received has been universally positive.
 "The GEAPS/K-State Distance Education Program is the leading source of education for grain industry employees globally," said Doug Forst, chairman of GEAPS' Distance Education Oversight Committee.
-"With new course offerings and access to our credentialing program, we will continue to expand the reach of this influential program to industry members around the world."
+"With new course offerings and access to our Credentialing Program, we will continue to expand the reach of this influential program to industry members around the world."

 GEAPS also recently announced plans to offer courses on demand.

 About the Distance Education Program

 All of the courses are planned and developed jointly by GEAPS and K-State, in conjunction with other partners on a course-by-course basis.

 Courses usually consist of 10 hour-long lectures and typically run for five weeks.
 Enrollment for each course is limited to 60 students.

 Everything online!
 All course materials are online for easy access, 24-7.
 Registrants will receive instructions via email on how to access course material on the K-State website and obtain a password shortly before the course begins.
 Courses consist of hour-long narrated slide lectures, quizzes and exercises, and run for five weeks.
 Registrants may complete the coursework on their own schedule within this five-week timeframe by logging into the course website.
 Registrants will not be able to gain access to course material until the course opens.

 Is your computer ready for K-State Online?
 Click here to test if your system is compatible with the online courses.